You can travel from the Lavrio port in Athens to Thirasia by ferry during the summer in Greece. This guide shows your Thirasia ferry options.

 - For Thirasia ferry tickets from Athens, check out the Ferryhopper website.

-- Try to be at ferry ports at least an hour before departure.
+- Try to be at ferry ports at least an hour before the departure of ferry trips.

 What to see in Thirasia Greece

-Some of the highlights of Thirasia you'll want to experience include:
+Some of the highlights of the small island of Thirasia you'll want to experience include:

 - Enjoy the popular caldera views from Manolas, the capital of the island